axiom-data-science/erddap-metrics/README.md

 ## Tutorial: setting up erddap-metrics with Prometheus and Grafana

 See tutorial in the docs: [Tutorial: setting up erddap-metrics with Prometheus and Grafana](https://github.com/axiom-data-science/erddap-metrics/blob/master/docs/tutorial.md)

+## Configuration (`settings.yml`)

+`erddap_regions` contains a list of ERDDAP servers you want to monitor.

+Each region has the following settings:

+* `name` -- human readable label, e.g., `"aoos"`
+* `base_url` -- root URL, e.g., `"http://erddap.aoos.org/erddap"`
+* `enable_dataset_metrics` -- whether or not to collect metrics for individual ERDDAP datasets
+    * set to `"true"` or `"false"` (default: `false`)
+* `dataset_metrics_max_age_seconds` -- how far back to collect individual metrics
+    * e.g., `604800` for the past 7 days
+    * for datasets old than this, the app won't track individual metrics
+    * generally, you only want to alert on active datasets going out of date, so there's no reason to monitor and store historic datasets, and limiting the number of metrics makes things more efficient

 ## Running locally